sauravraghuvanshi/azure-docs-powershell/Az/Az.RecoveryServices/Get-AzRecoveryServicesAsrRecoveryPoint.md

 PS C:\> $RecoveryPoints = Get-AzRecoveryServicesAsrRecoveryPoint -ReplicationProtectedItem $ReplicationProtectedItem
 ```

-Gets recovery points for the specified ASR replication protected item.
+Gets recovery points for the specified ASR replication protected item. $RecoveryPoints[0] will have the Latest Processed Recovery Point (for Lowest RTO).

 ## PARAMETERS